 A Healthy Dog is a Happy Dog!

 You've heard it a million times, and for good reason: a dog is man's best friend.
-Our furry friends are always there for us, providing companionship, friendship, and undying loyalty unlike any other pet.
-This is a two way street, as intelligent and instinctual as dogs are it's important for us to realize dogs depend on us for their wellbeing.
-As parents, we ask ourselves often: "Is my dog happy?"
+Our adorable furry friends are always there for us, providing companionship, friendship, and undying loyalty unlike any other pet.
+This is a two-way street, as intelligent and instinctual as dogs are it's important for us to realize dogs depend on us for their wellbeing.
+As dog parents, we ask ourselves often: "Is my dog happy?"
 You'll always want to make sure that you prepare your pup for anything!
-It’s our responsibility to reciprocate their love, to show them companionship and affection, and give them a wonderful, happy life.
+It’s a dog owner's responsibility to reciprocate their love, to show them companionship and affection, and to make sure their dog's life is wonderful and happy.

 Dogs get bored, and when dogs get bored you end up with pillows gutted, furniture chewed up, and your signed copy of The White Album lying in pieces on the floor.
+This is why your dog needs mental stimulation.
 A great way to fight against a bored dog is through physical activity.
-Daily exercise is crucial to keeping a healthy dogs.
+Daily exercise is crucial for their physical health.
 Exercise strengthens their heart, entertains them, and keeps them stimulated.

 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), an active dog is less likely to be destructive, less likely to bark incessantly, and will be more social to humans and other animals.

 The level of physical needs will depend on the breed of dog you have.
-Make sure to research their needs and see if their required level of physical activity fits your lifestyle.
+A pit bull would need longer daily walks than a chihuahua, and puppies need more exercise than older dogs.
+Make sure to research a dog breed's needs and see if their required level of physical activity fits your lifestyle.
 Some ideas to exercise your dog include:

 Take the scenic route.